 - Modern user input goes beyond simple mouse and keyboard, including pointer lock, touch inputs, drag and drop, and more.
 This section provides best-practices articles that cover the different disciplines in detail.

 - When using apps, it is a great advantage to be able to continue using them when a network connection isn't available, especially on portable devices like laptops and mobile phones.
 This section looks in detail at making apps work offline using mechanisms such as appCache, localStorage, and IndexedDB.

 - A lot of modern web usage includes the consumption and manipulation of media, such as images and video.
 This part of our docs looks at video, audio, and images, and how to do interesting things with them inside Open Web Apps.

 - Advanced network communication

-- This section will move on from our basic data flow article, looking at advanced network communication technologies and technniques like CORS, system Ajax, WebRTC, Web sockets, and how these can be used to your advantage.
+- This section moves on from our basic data flow article, looking at advanced network communication technologies and techniques like CORS, system Ajax, WebRTC, Web sockets, and how these can be used to your advantage.

 - Play games